 You'll have access to all main streaming channels, with a wide choice of films, sport and series, though of course the extent of this choice depends which services you subscribe to.
-Amazon says it's 40% more powerful than the Fire TV Stick 4K.
+Amazon says it's 40 per cent more powerful than the Fire TV Stick 4K.

-Read the full Amazon Fire TV Stick 4K Max review.
+Read our full Amazon Fire TV Stick 4K Max review.

 Buy Amazon Fire TV Stick 4K Max: